AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_authoring_tool.md

 *	The Audiokinetic Wwise site: <https://www.audiokinetic.com/products/wwise/>
 *	The latest full-product documentation from Audiokinetic, available from the **Help** menu of the Wwise authoring tool.

-When you launch the Wwise Authoring tool in Stingray, this automatically opens the Wwise project associated with the current game project.
+When you launch the Wwise Authoring tool from the interactive editor, it automatically opens the Wwise project associated with the {{ProductName}} project you're currently working on.
 (See also ~{ Create or open a Wwise project }~.)

-  > **Important:** If you experience issues connecting to Stingray from Wwise, you may need to add an exception or to your firewall.
+  > **Important:** If you experience issues connecting to {{ProductName}} from Wwise, you may need to add an exception or to your firewall.
 In addition, the following UDP ports must be open for Wwise remote sync functionality: 24024, 24025, and 24026.
 For more information, refer to the Wwise documentation.

 ## About the Wwise plug-in

-The Wwise plug-in adds the following capabilities to Stingray:
+The Wwise plug-in adds the following capabilities to {{ProductName}}:

-*	Every new Stingray game project is automatically set up with a linked Wwise project.
+*	Every new project you create in the editor is automatically set up with a linked Wwise project.
-*	You can export sound banks from Wwise formatted as Stingray resources, and have them placed directly into your Stingray project's data folder.
+*	You can export sound banks from Wwise formatted as {{ProductName}} resources, and have them placed directly into your project's data folder.
-*	The Wwise runtime engine is integrated into the Stingray runtime engine.
+*	The Wwise runtime engine is integrated into the {{ProductName}} runtime engine.
-*	The Wwise plugin exposes several functions to the Stingray Lua API, which you can call in your gameplay code to control sound sources, trigger sound events, and modify parameter values. <br>For details, see the `Wwise` and `WwiseWorld` objects in the Stingray Lua API Reference.
+*	The Wwise plugin exposes several functions to the {{ProductName}} Lua API, which you can call in your gameplay code to control sound sources, trigger sound events, and modify parameter values. <br>For details, see the `Wwise` and `WwiseWorld` objects in the Lua API Reference.